 By Joan Voight and Scott Hume

-SAN FRANCISCO–Two finalists have been chosen by telecommunications giant Sprint to compete for its consolidated interactive marketing account.
+SAN FRANCISCO–Telecommunications giant Sprint has chosen three finalists to compete for its consolidated interactive marketing account.

-The duo named last week was Valentine-McCormick-Ligibel in Kansas City, Mo.; and Eagle River Interactive in Avon, Colo., sources said.
-Annual account billings are estimated at $10-15 million.
+The trio named last week was: CKS Partners in Cupertino, Calif.; Valentine-McCormick-Ligibel in Kansas City, Mo.; and Eagle River Interactive in Avon, Colo., sources said.
+Billings are estimated at $10-15 million.

-Executives at all the agencies and officials at Kansas City, Mo.-based Sprint declined comment or could not be reached.
+Executives at all the agencies and officials at Sprint declined comment or could not be reached.

 Copyright ASM Communications, Inc. (1997) ALL RIGHTS RESERVED